Our vision is for our islands to be places that support us all to lead a healthier life.

 Opportunities to join the team will be posted here

 The Health Improvement Commission for Guernsey and Alderney LBG (“The Commission”) is a company limited by guarantee.
 The company was incorporated and registered in Guernsey on 8th October 2018 (No. 65592) and was registered as a Charity on 15th October 2018 (No. CH601).

-Our Board of Directors is chaired by Stuart Falla MBE and is responsible for the Commission’s strategic direction, finances, and governance.
+Our Board of Directors is chaired by Mike Bane and is responsible for the Commission’s strategic direction, finances, and governance.
 The Board is accountable to our Patrons who in turn report to a representative of the States of Guernsey on our actions, achievements and future objectives.

-To facilitate close partnership with the States of Guernsey and the Third Sector, in addition to our Directors, Board meetings are attended by Dr Nicola Brink (Director of Public Health), Mark De Garis (Strategic Lead for People Policy), Paul Whitfield (Chief Executive of the States of Guernsey) and Jim Roberts (Chief Executive of the Guernsey Community Foundation).
+To facilitate close partnership with the States of Guernsey and the broader public health sector, in addition to our Directors, Board meetings are attended by the Director of Public Health.